-Table 15.
+Table 19.
 Potential SuDS limitations

-Limitations to infiltration SuDS Do these conditions arise at the Site?
+Conditions in Non-Statutory Technical Standards (Defra, 2015), limitations to infiltration SuDS Do these conditions arise at the Site?
 Is the surface runoff greater than the rate at which water can infiltrate into the ground?
 Is there an unacceptable risk of ground instability?
 Is there an unacceptable risk of mobilising contaminants?
 Is there an unacceptable risk of pollution to groundwater?
 Is there an unacceptable risk of groundwater flooding?
 Is the infiltration system going to create a high risk of groundwater leakage to the combined sewer?

-Table 16.
+Table 20.
 SuDS design considerations

 Confirm that potential flooding on-Site in excess of the design storm event and exceedance flow routes have been considered.
 Review options for the control of discharge rates (e.g. hydrobrake).
 Confirm the owners/adopters of the drainage system.
 Consider management options for multiple owners.
 Is there an unacceptable risk of pollution to groundwater?
 Review access and way leave requirements.
 Review maintenance requirements.